jaimem88/bcg.challenge.throttler/README.md

 ## Unit tests

 **NOTE**
-One of the testing scenarios sleeps for a few milliseconds while waiting for the limit to reset, so they whole suite takes a bit longer to run.
+One of the testing scenarios sleeps for a few milliseconds while waiting for the limit to reset, so the whole suite takes a bit longer to run.

 ```sh
 go test